hyling/kean.github.io/README.md

 This page is automatically deployed on each push into `master` branch.

+Unfortunately, GitHub Pages doesn't support Semantic Indexing (`--lsi`), so it will have to be run locally before deployment by running `./_sciprts/generate_related_posts.rb`.

 ## License

 There are many blogs but this one is mine.